lucamozzz/bear/README.md

 To install BEAR, follow these steps:

-1. Run `docker pull proslab/bear` to install the Docker image.
+1. Run `docker build -t bear .` to build the Docker image.
-2. Run `docker run -p 8080:8080 proslab/bear` to start a [local instance](http://localhost:8080).
+2. Run `docker run -p 8080:8080 bear` to start a [local instance](http://localhost:8080).

 ## **Modeling with BEAR**